 Some women may be given painkillers through a small pump attached to the arm or hand.
 This is called patient-controlled analgesia (PCA).
 It allows you to release painkillers directly into the bloodstream by pressing a button.
 The machine is set so that you always get a safe dose and can’t have too much.

 Care of your wound

-At first your scar will look like a red line, but this will gradually fade until it looks like a thin white line.
+At first your scar will look like a red line, but this will gradually fade until it looks like a thin, white line.
 It may also feel itchy and a bit lumpy.
-It's important to let your doctor know straight away if your wound becomes hot, painful or begins to bleed or leak any fluid.
+It is important to let your doctor know straight away if your wound becomes hot, painful or begins to bleed or leak any fluid.

-It's common to have a vaginal discharge for up to six weeks after your hysterectomy.
+It is common to have a vaginal discharge for up to six weeks after your hysterectomy.
 This is usually reddish brown in colour.
 If the discharge becomes bright red, heavy, or contains clots, or if the discharge is smelly, contact your doctor straight away.
-Use sanitary pads rather than tampons, which can increase the risk of an infection at this time.
+Use sanitary pads rather than tampons.
+Tampons can increase the risk of an infection at this time.